aws-solutions-library-samples/guidance-for-connected-mobility-on-aws/README.md

 2. **Data Ingestion**: Telemetry data flows through Amazon MSK (Kafka) for high-throughput processing
 3. **Real-time Processing**: Apache Flink on Amazon Kinesis Data Analytics processes streams to generate trips, safety events, and maintenance alerts
 4. **Data Storage**: Processed data is stored in DynamoDB with automatic scaling and backup
+5. **Real-time State Management**: Amazon ElastiCache for Redis maintains last known vehicle state for sub-second lookups
+6. **Location Services**: Amazon Location Service provides maps, geocoding, and route calculation for vehicle tracking and trip planning
-5. **Fleet Management**: Web application provides comprehensive fleet management, driver tracking, and analytics dashboards
+7. **Fleet Management**: Web application provides comprehensive fleet management, driver tracking, and analytics dashboards with real-time map visualization
-6. **Simulation**: Integrated fleet simulator generates realistic telemetry for testing and development
+8. **Simulation**: Integrated fleet simulator generates realistic telemetry for testing and development

 ### Cost

 _You are responsible for the cost of the AWS services used while running this Guidance.
-As of October 2024, the cost for running this Guidance with the default settings in the US East (N. Virginia) region is approximately $450.00 per month for processing 1,000 vehicles with moderate usage._
+As of October 2024, the cost for running this Guidance with the default settings in the US East (N. Virginia) region is approximately $410.00 per month for processing 1,000 vehicles with moderate usage._

 _We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
 Prices are subject to change.
 For full details, refer to the pricing webpage for each AWS service used in this Guidance._